 Programs offered online through the Georgia Virtual Technical Connection have admission, retention, and credential requirements that are qualitatively consistent with those in effect for on-campus programs.
 In addition, Wiregrass Georgia Technical Connection’s online classes follow quality assurance criteria standards as set forth by the Georgia Virtual Technical Connection Board.

-Students registered for online courses should read the Distance Education Blackboard Orientation for information regarding beginning an online course and other course/login guidelines.
+Students registered for online courses should self-enroll in the Distance Education Blackboard Orientation for information regarding beginning an online course and understanding the learning management system, Blackboard.

 Questions regarding online instruction may be directed to the WGTC Online office by emailing email@example.com.

 Wiregrass is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) which authorizes colleges to enroll students in states other than Georgia in online courses.
 Wiregrass can only enroll students in online programs from states that are also members of NC-SARA.
 Please check the website, National Council for State Authorization Reciprocity Agreements, to see if your state is a member of NC-SARA.